yasin90008/KITO/README.md

 ## Usage:

-Run these commands to Run HPomb
+Run these commands to Run Wi-Jam

 ### > For Linux: